This WordPress beginner tutorial focuses on the very first steps you’ll need to take in order to get started with managing your website.

 Tell us about yourself

-This one’s not compulsory, but again certain themes (including my own) will use the information you provide here in the author biography that’s displayed at the bottom of each blog post and at the top of each authors’ blog feed.
+This one’s not compulsory, but again certain themes (including my own) will use the information you provide here.
+Where it appears can vary, but my theme uses it for the author biography.
+This is displayed at the bottom of each blog and tutorial post and at the top of each authors’ blog feed.